rcarmstrong/go-bamboo/README.md

 ## License ##

-This software has been release under the MIT license.
+This software has been released under the MIT license.
 Have fun.